-Many folks yell about the higher prices of Wild Turkey LE’s, yet have no problem paying premiums for whiskey sourced from unknown distilleries, annual over-hyped “flip-worthy” releases and the like.
+Many folks yell about the higher prices of Wild Turkey limited editions, but have no problem paying premiums for whiskey sourced from unknown distilleries, annual over-hyped “flip-worthy” releases and the like.
 Wild Turkey limited editions are exactly that – true non-sourced limited editions.
 They’re genuinely special releases and priced like it.
 They don’t pretend to be anything else.
-They’re often aged stated and typically quite mature in comparison to most KY straight bourbon whiskeys.
+They’re often aged stated and typically quite mature in comparison to most Kentucky straight bourbon whiskeys.
 They’re personally selected by Jimmy and/or Eddie Russell.
-They’re even dressed up in pretty boxes with lots of details to make it gift-worthy (which is more than most LE’s from other distilleries).
+They’re even dressed up in pretty boxes with lots of details to make it gift worthy (which is more than most limited editions from other distilleries).

-Wild Turkey Diamond Anniversary – KSBW at 91 proof – 13-16 year blend of “rare hand-selected” barrels – bottled by the Wild Turkey Distilling Co., Lawrenceburg, KY as a tribute to Jimmy Russell’s 60 years of service
+Wild Turkey Diamond Anniversary – KSBW at 91 proof – thirteen- to sixteen-year blend of “rare hand-selected” barrels – bottled by the Wild Turkey Distilling Co., Lawrenceburg, KY as a tribute to Jimmy Russell’s 60 years of service

 Tasted neat in a Glencairn after a few minutes rest …

 Color: rich amber

-Nose: toffee, honey, cherry syrup, floral and herbal spice, vanilla, light citrus, hints of funky oak
+Nose: toffee, honey, cherry syrup, herbal & floral spice, vanilla, light citrus, hints of funky oak

 Taste: sharp vanilla, citrus, light floral perfume, rye spice, clove, delicately sweet & funky oak

 Finish: medium, sweet & lightweight – waves of baking spice, fading vanilla

 Regardless of ABV, this is very much a lovely whiskey.
-It tastes nothing like the standard Wild Turkey bottles you’ll find on retail shelves.
-And yes, I know Russell’s Reserve Single Barrel is half the price and 110 proof – BUT – this isn’t that profile.
+It tastes nothing like the standard Wild Turkey bottles you find on retail shelves.
+And yes, I know Russell’s Reserve Single Barrel Bourbon is half the price and 110 proof – BUT – this isn’t that profile.
 This is the delicate spectrum of Wild Turkey that’s sometimes found in Turkey from decades ago.
-I paid a little over $100 for it (it typically retails for around $125).
+I paid a little over $100 for it (Diamond Anniversary typically retails for around $125).
 Will I buy another bottle of Diamond?
 Yeah, I probably will.